strimzi/strimzi.github.io/_posts/2025-01-29-strimzicon2025-announcement.md

 Even if you're not considering presenting, we hope you will still join us as an attendee.

-It's virtual, it's free, it's going to be epic again, all reasons to be together with the Strimzi community at the StrimziCon!
+It's virtual, it's free, and it's going to be epic again!
+Join the Strimzi community at StrimziCon!